-X-linked PVNH in Ella’s case was linked to the Filamin A gene (FLNA) which was entirely missing.
+X-linked PVNH in Ella’s case was caused by the Filamin A gene (FLNA) which was entirely missing.
 We later discovered this to be a familial mutation passed on from my mom to me and from me to Ella.

-What complicated matters with regards to Ella’s health was that the PVNH was also linked to another disease: Ehlers Danlos syndrome – hence the PVNH4 diagnosis which translates to Periventricular Nodular Heterotopia, Ehlers Danlos variant.
+What complicated matters with regards to Ella’s health was that the PVNH was also combined to another disease: Ehlers-Danlos syndrome.
+X-Linked PVNH used to be refered to a Periventricular Nodular Heterotopia, Ehlers-Danlos variant.

-Ehlers Danlos itself is a collagen disorder which has at least 10 known variations.
-Similar to PVNH, it creates heart problems and can cause aneurysms.
-It is generally linked with hyper extensive skin and hyperflexible joints.
+Ehlers Danlos itself is a collagen disorder which has at least several known variations.
+Similar to PVNH, it creates multisystem problems.
+For more information abut Ehlers-Danlos Sydromes, visit the Ehlers-Danlos Society.

 Together, both disorders cause seizures, cardiac anomalies such as aneurysms, emphysema among many other medical problems.

 To find about more about X-Linked PVNH, visit GARD – Genetic and Rare Disease Information Center on X-Linked PVNH